MeshCore

 Local Channel

-A local #stmesh is in use to allow public but scoped discussion that dont flood the general public channel.
+A local #stmesh channel is in use to allow public, but scoped discussion that doesn't flood the general public channel.

 Local Room Server